Why Are My Daffodils Blind? Causes And Fixes

 Pro Tip: Mark blind daffodils during spring to track them.
 This helps you identify problem areas in your garden.

 Neighboring plants may also suffer from overcrowded conditions.
 Blind daffodils still compete for water and nutrients.
 Their presence affects the overall balance of the garden.
+They may also deplete nearby soil nutrients.

 What’s Happening Inside Blind Daffodils?

 Inside blind daffodil bulbs, biochemical processes undergo dramatic shifts.
 The flower bud initiation fails during the previous summer.
 This failure occurs when bulbs are not provided with proper conditions.
+Imbalanced soil fertility during that period can contribute to failed bud initiation.

 Internal Change What Happens Impact